anaconda/anaconda-project/docs/source/reference.rst

 ``.gitignore`` (or ``.svnignore`` or equivalent), because it contains your local configuration state that you do not want to share with others.

+The file ``anaconda-project-lock.yml`` is optional and contains information needed to lock your package dependencies at specific versions.
+This "lock file" should go in source control along with ``anaconda-project.yml``.

 These files can be manipulated with ``anaconda-project`` commands, or with Anaconda Navigator, or you can edit them with any text